Family Planning: Securing Health and Prosperity for Families

 o Natural Methods: Tracking the menstrual cycle to avoid sex during fertile times and the withdrawal method (pulling out before ejaculation).

-o Emergency Contraception: Pills taken after unprotected sex to prevent pregnancy.
+o Emergency Contraception: Pills taken after unprotected sex to prevent pregnancy. - Permanent Methods:

 o Sterilization for Women (Tubal Ligation): Surgery to block or cut the fallopian tubes.